 Under this programme, smart LED lighting will be introduced in common areas.
 The brightness of the lamps in common areas will be automatically adjusted according to human traffic via motion sensors and analytics, making them more energy-efficient.
 With the data collected from the sensors, service providers can also monitor and analyse the performance of the lighting.
 This will help them predict potential faults and conduct proactive maintenance before a breakdown occurs, enabling better maintenance of our estates.

 Eagle-eyed residents may have spotted solar panels on the rooftops of many HDB blocks.
 These panels generate clean energy to power common services such as lighting, lifts and water pumps in our blocks.
+Additionally, Light Emitting Surfaces (LES), could be used for block signage.
+This is a new technology that can potentially reduce 80% of energy consumption compared to the existing fluorescent block signage.
 Such initiatives ensure that you are living in a resource and energy-efficient HDB estate.

 HDB is also adding greenery to unconventional spaces.
 Some HDB multi-storey car parks will be repurposed to incorporate rooftop greenery, community gardens or urban farms.
 This not only creates community spaces and opportunities for residents to work those green fingers, but helps to cool down our living environment as well.